jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 Subscriptions : {sql2:AdventureWorksLT2022Merge}
 ```

-Again, you'll notice we're just returning some of the properties, that we think you're most likely going to want to know about - if you need more information it's likely there just pipe to `Get-Member` or `Format-List *` to see all the available information.
+Again, you'll notice we're just returning some of the properties, that we think you're most likely going to want to know about - if you need more information it's likely there, just pipe to `Get-Member` or `Format-List *` to see all the available information.

 The second `Get-` command we'll look at here is the `Get-DbaReplSubscription` command, and you should be able to guess by now what that might return.